The battery indicator is presented in the Business Dashboard for all battery-powered Airthings devices.

 The indicator translates to the estimated power left in the batteries in the device - where 100% means brand new batteries, and 0% means the batteries are depleted.

 The accuracy of the battery indicator depends on the type of batteries used in the device.
-AA batteries are typically either based on Lithium or Alkaline, and have different voltage output and lifetime depending on type and quality.
+AA batteries are typically either based on Lithium or Alkaline and have a different voltage output and lifetime depending on type and quality.

 When an Airthings device is powered up by inserting batteries, it tries to detect the type of batteries based on several factors.
 It measures the voltage from the batteries over time to estimate the power left in the batteries - and is very accurate in optimal conditions.

 If the device for some reason draws more power than expected (excessively powered on/off, bad RSSI, led flashing often because of wave-gestures, etc.), or if the quality of the batteries are not within the expected range, the detected battery life and the battery indicator will not be aligned.